Serendipity0429/User-Trajectory-Retriever/README.md

     ```
     The platform should now be running at `http://127.0.0.1:8000/`.

+6.  **Running in Production (with Gunicorn):**
+    For a more robust setup suitable for production, you can use Gunicorn.
+Make sure you have installed all the dependencies from `requirements.txt`.
+    ```bash
+    cd Platform
+    gunicorn --config gunicorn.conf.py annotation_platform.wsgi
+    ```
+    This will start the server using the configuration specified in `gunicorn.conf.py`.

 ### Frontend (Chrome Extension)

 The extension is located in the `ManifestV3/` directory.